-SPN111, 112, 113 Beginning Spanish Conversation, Terms 1, 2, 3
+SPN111, 112, 113 Beginning Spanish Conversation, Terms 1, 2, 3 3 class hr/wk, 3 cr. each

 Provides Spanish conversation for beginners whose primary goal is basic communication in the language and an understanding of Hispanic culture.
 Listening, speaking, reading and writing skills are developed with an emphasis on conversation, facilitated by the study of vocabulary and structure.
 Instructor and students use Spanish as the primary language of the class.
 Prerequisite: These courses are to be taken sequentially.
 SPN111: None.
 SPN112: SPN111 with a grade of C or better; or consent of instructor.
 SPN113: SPN112 with a grade of C or better; or consent of instructor.
 SPN111, F; SPN112, W; SPN113, Sp